What is Shoulder Arthritis?

 Arthroscopic Shoulder Surgery

 If conservative treatment fails, surgery becomes an option.

-During arthroscopic surgery, the joint is smoothed out by removing loose and damaged cartilage tissue, bony spurs and loose bodies.
+During arthroscopic surgery, the joint is smoothed by removing loose and damaged cartilage tissue, bony spurs, and loose bodies.
 Movement can be improved by releasing the scarred joint capsule.
 In some cases, nerve release may also be used to alleviate pain.

 Joint replacement provides excellent pain relief for patients with advanced arthritis.
 Several different types of shoulder replacement are available and the choice depends of the type of arthritis and whether the rotator cuff (tendons responsible for shoulder movement) are involved or not.